eclipse-bluechi/bluechi/doc/docs/api/description.md

     `DisableUnitFiles()` is similar to `EnableUnitFiles()` but
     disables the specified units by removing all symlinks to them in /etc/ and /run/

+  * `KillUnit(in s name, in s who, in i signal)`

+    Kills processes of a unit on a node.
+    If the who parameter is set to main, only the main process of a unit is killed.
+If control is used, then only the control process of the unit is killed.
+And if all is used, all processes are killed.

   * `GetUnitProperties(in s name, in s interface, out a{sv} props)`

     Returns the current properties for a named unit on the node.
 The returned properties are the same as you would